|Type of record:||Find Spot|

 Images - none

 1960-1965.
 Stray Find.

-Palaeolithic flint flake found by on Sugar Fen.
-Held by King's Lynn Museum (KILLM : 2001.530).
-This find is listed in (S1) and described by Wymer (S2) as a rolled and stained large finishing flake.
+This object is described on (S3) and in (S4) as a rolled and stained large finishing flake.
 Wymer notes that the fen peat is broken by gravelly patches and that this flake may well have come from one of these.

-It should be noted that Sugar Fen is actually in Grimston parish, not Leziate as recorded in (S1) and (S2).
-Although (S1) only gives a general grid reference, a precise location is given by (S2); this taken from the KLM's records.
+It should be noted that Sugar Fen is actually in Grimston parish, not Leziate as recorded by (S1) and (S4).
+Although (S1) only gives a general grid reference, a precise location is given by (S4) - this is also listed in (S3) and was taken from the KLM's records.